-Figure 10.1.
-The famous ceramic Venus I from Dolní Věstonice.
+Figure 10.1 The famous ceramic Venus I from Dolní Věstonice.
 The figurine is 11.1 cm tall and 4.4 cm wide.
-Image reproduced with permission from Oliva (2015: figure 26, p.
-85).
+Image reproduced with permission from Oliva (2015: 85, figure 26).

-Figure 10.2.
-Map of key European and North African Palaeolithic sites with ceramic assemblages.
+Figure 10.2 Map of key European and North African Palaeolithic sites with ceramic assemblages.

-Figure 10.3.
-Diagram of the Pavlovian ceramic chaînes opératoires.
+Figure 10.3 Diagram of the Pavlovian ceramic chaînes opératoires.

-Figure 10.4.
-The ‘VS 1’ ceramic figurine from Vela Spila.
+Figure 10.4 The ‘VS 1’ ceramic figurine from Vela Spila.
 Scale bar = 1 cm.
 Photograph by the author, reproduced with permission from D. Radić.

-Figure 10.5.
-The heavily engraved ‘VS 2’ ceramic fragment from Vela Spila.
+Figure 10.5 The heavily engraved ‘VS 2’ ceramic fragment from Vela Spila.
 Scale bar = 1 cm.
 Photograph by the author, reproduced with permission from D. Radić.

-Figure 10.6.
-Assemblage of ceramic artefacts from Vela Spila.
+Figure 10.6 Assemblage of ceramic artefacts from Vela Spila.
 Scale bar = 1 cm.
 Photograph by the author, reproduced with permission from D. Radić.

-Figure 10.7.
-A non-diagnostic zoomorphic ceramic figurine from DV I (DV 17), with elaborate surface engravings.
-Image reproduced with permission from Oliva (2015: figure 45, p.
-93).
+Figure 10.7 A non-diagnostic zoomorphic ceramic figurine from DV I (DV 17), with elaborate surface engravings.
+Image reproduced with permission from Oliva (2015: 93, figure 45).

-Figure 10.8.
-Elaborately carved and engraved ivory ‘diadems’ from Pavlov I. Photograph by the author.
+Figure 10.8 Elaborately carved and engraved ivory ‘diadems’ from Pavlov I. Photograph by the author.
 Artefacts from the collections at the Institute of Archaeology, Dolní Věstonice, reproduced with permission from J. Svoboda.